Incompleteusern/OST-YLIA/README.md

 I don't know why I did this.

-A rather crude Proof of Concept to an old request.
+A rather crude Proof of Concept to a request.